tessercat/daoistic-book/book.md

 No, it's not.

-Since the ultimate trick
+That's why the ultimate trick
-is to play the part without pretending, they didn't want to seem polished like jade, they looked plain like granite.
+is to play the part without pretending.

+Don't try to look polished like jade, look plain like granite.

 ## Notes